The Black Keys to reissue 'Brothers' with new tracks

 - Read More: 17 awesome albums turning 10 in 2020

-The reissue, which will arrive on December 18 via Nonesuch Records, will also feature two previously unreleased tracks: ‘Keep My Name Outta Your Mouth’ and ‘Black Mud Part II’.
+The reissue, which will arrive on January 1 in the UK (December 18 in the US and Canada), will also feature two previously unreleased tracks: ‘Keep My Name Outta Your Mouth’ and ‘Black Mud Part II’.
+The album will be released via Nonesuch Records.

 In a new video posted by the group, a young fan can be seen in 2010 picking up a copy of ‘Brothers’ and texting his friend, on a flip phone, about the new album.